dakanji/RefindPlus/keys/README.txt

   used to sign OpenSUSE; taken from openSUSE's shim 0.7.318.81ee56d package.

+- redhatsecureboot*.cer & redhatsecureboot*.crt -- Keys associated with the
+  Red Hat kernel.
+(They do NOT seem to be used to sign Fedora's kernels or GRUB binaries, though.)

 - refind.cer & refind.crt -- My own (Roderick W. Smith's) public key,
   matched to the one used to sign refind_x64.efi and the 64-bit rEFInd drivers.